kushagra1212/ekatra/README.md

 ```bash
 ./ekatra ~/AllMyDocs ~/WorkDocs ~/Sorted --rules ./my_rules.txt
 ```

+### A Better Workflow: Using Scan Mode
+For large or complex merges, you can use the scan mode for a safer, more controlled workflow:

+1.  **Scan for Uncategorized Files:**
+    Run Ekatra with the `--scan` flag to generate a list of all files that don't match your current rules.
+No files will be moved.
+    ```bash
+    ./ekatra ~/FolderA ~/FolderB ~/Destination --scan ./uncategorized.txt
+    ```

+2.  **Create Your Rules:**
+    Open the generated `uncategorized.txt` file.
+Use this list to create a powerful `my_rules.txt` file (see "Advanced Sorting with Regex" below).

+3.  **Run the Merge:**
+    Now, run Ekatra again, this time providing your new rules file.
+It will process all files cleanly without needing to prompt you.
+    ```bash
+    ./ekatra ~/FolderA ~/FolderB ~/Destination --rules ./my_rules.txt

 ## Advanced Sorting with Regex
 You can extend the default sorting logic with regular expressions in two ways: